 The Blue Lagoon

-If you spend any time in the Reykjavik area, you’ll likely end up in the Blue Lagoon.
+If you spend any time in Iceland, you’ll likely end up in the Blue Lagoon.
 You can drive yourself, or take one of the popular Blue Lagoon tours.

 The Golden Circle